linusruth/transferometer/README.md

 ## Contributing
 1. Fork the repository.
-2. Create a feature branch with a meaninful name.
+2. Create a feature branch with a meaningful name.
 3. Commit your changes.
 4. Update the test suite.
 5. Update documentation.